 - Medicine and vitamins

 - Non-edible household items like diapers, soap, laundry detergent or toilet paper

-- Do a daily journal or video diary, recording yourself with your smartphone.
+- Do a daily journal or video diary, recording your thoughts or yourself with a smartphone.
 Did you feel deprived or restricted?
 Did you eat differently than usual?
 Were you hungry?
 What did you learn from this experience?

 - Blog about it.
 Post your daily journal or video diary online, or simply write posts for your own blog or community newspaper.
 Include photos of your purchased food and meals.
-Consider doing a guest blog for Hunger Free Colorado like William, Kelly and Jeremy did.
+Consider doing a guest blog for Hunger Free Colorado like others have.
+See past blog posts.

 - Use your voice—talk about your experience with others.
 Did you come away with greater awareness and understanding for the hunger challenges that affect so many in our state?
 Have discussions with family, friends, co-workers, neighbors and others in social circle.
 Share your experience with members of your church, civic organizations and other clubs.

 - Give a presentation about your experience and invite a representative from Hunger Free Colorado to provide insight into the issue and solutions for eradicating hunger.